RockYou-cmd/ft_containers/README.md

 So TAS is a process that happens during the instantiation of a template and TAD is a process that happens during the call of a template function or class.

+#### overload resolution
+Overload resolution is a process that the C++ compiler uses to determine which version of a function or operator to call when there are multiple versions with the same name but different parameters.
+The compiler compares the types of the arguments with the parameter types of each version and selects the one that is the best match.
+If there are multiple versions that are equally good matches, the compiler will generate an error.
+This feature allows you to create multiple versions of a function or operator with different behavior based on the types of the arguments.